 We have fun as well with the chat room during live broadcasts where visitors may pose questions to the hosts while sharing with each other.
 Late night, from just before midnight until around 4:00 am. we broadcast some old-time radio programs from the 50s–60s like The Lone Ranger, Have Gun Will Travel, F.B.I. stories, Dragnet, Suspense, and other horror tales.
 If it was all prepping and survival it wouldn’t be any fun.

 What made you start prepping?

-I now live off –grid in the mountains of Northern Idaho where I hunt, fish, and garden.
+I now live off-grid in the mountains of Northern Idaho where I hunt, fish, and garden.
 Unlike life before electricity was discovered I do have the luxury of solar power.
-However, in a never ending battle to conserve I cook most meals over a fire, wash in homemade shower I’ve constructed outside and forage among other things.
+However, in a never-ending battle to conserve I cook most meals over a fire, wash in the homemade shower I’ve constructed outside and forage among other things.
 During winter when the solar panels see less light I rely more on other sources of light when needed such as candles or pitch.
 There is no television and not much communication with others so when I’m not cutting firewood or other chores around the cabin I’m in the mountains.
 I do read a lot and write.

 What do you think is the biggest threat to us currently?
 What should we all be preparing for?

 The biggest threat I see facing the United States right now is an unsustainable economy.
 The U. S. is broke and cannot pay its debts.
 When the collapse comes we will be thrown into another depression that will make the first look like a bad weekend.
 The government, at federal, state and local levels will be overwhelmed and fail.
 Those who are not prepared will suffer greatly, especially those in larger metropolitan areas.
 People will learn of the atrocities others will commit in order to feed themselves or their families.
 Even many of those that plan for such an event will not survive but those who do not plan at all, who believe that some intervention will step in and help them through may sooner hold back the tide.